GoToFlow AI social media content generator logo

 A better workflow is to build the carousel before you design it.

 First, clarify the idea.
-Then structure the slides.
-Then write the copy.
-Then choose the visual direction.
-Then polish the draft.
+Then structure the slides, write the copy, choose the visual direction, and review the finished carousel before publishing.

 Conclusion